 These migrants were responsible for developing the “Bakersfield Sound.”
 Bakersfield’s two greatest musicians, Merle Haggard & Buck Owens, helped define this “sound” – the unique twang of the fender telecaster guitar, vocal harmonies & a rough edge not heard on the more polished Nashville recordings of the same era.

 The honky-tonks of Bakersfield and Kern County included places like Ethyl’s Corral, the Pioneer Club, the Rhythm Rancho and the Texhoma Club which made their rural Southern association in name and with “rude décor.”
 These clubs were often rough and embraced drink, violence and rebellion.
 This was a society of extremes: sobriety and drunkenness, piety & hell raising, wild Saturday nights followed by Sunday religious revivals.

-Bakersfield, in the late 30′s and early 40′s, was one of those rare unions of people, place & time, talent and opportunity and purpose that symbolized a city transformed by music.
-In this spirit, we have created Big Star.
+Bakersfield, in the late 30′s and early 40′s, was one of those unique moments in history where place, time, people, talent and opportunity all came together.
+It is in this spirit that we created Big Star

 The Big Star logo was taken from the 2003 painting Red Star by local Chicago poet, actor & artist Tony Fitzpatrick, which he describes as “blinking over the city of Chicago at night, illuminating old-time bars, cigars and gamblers’ trinkets.”
-Mr. Fitzpatrick’s works are in the collections of the Art Institute of Chicago, the Museum of Modern Art in New York and the Museum of Contemporary Art, Miami.
+Mr. Fitzpatrick’s works are in the collections of the Art Institute of Chicago, the Museum of Modern Art in New York City and the Museum of Contemporary Art in North Miami.